-- ----
+- The plethora of tools

 - The classic stack

-- and a fow extensions
+- ...and a few extensions

 - The scientific stack and conda

-- The new too
+- The new tools

 - Tooling proliferation and the Python Package Authority

 - Does Python really need virtual environments?

 - How to use Python from a virtual environment?

 - How are (system) Pythons and virtual environments related

 - How to manage virtual environments?

-- How everyone else is doing
+- How everyone else is doing it

-- JavaScript/Node.js (with npm
+- JavaScript/Node.js (with npm)

 - How is Node better than Python?

 - Other packaging topics

 - C#/.NET (with dotnet CLI/MSBuild)

 - How is .NET better than Python?

 - Other packaging topics

 - Other languages and ecosystems

-- o Are those ecosystems' tools perfect?
+- Are those ecosystems' tools perfect?

 - PEP 582: the future of Python packaging?

 - Enabling the future on your own machine

 - Is this the perfect thing?

 - PyPA versus reality: packaging survey results and PyPA reaction

-- Julilliai
+- Summary

 - Footnote